mzellm1/d493-scripting-and-programming-applications/README.txt

 Latitude and Longitude - 35.3395° N, 97.4867° W

 This program uses multiple classes and functions in order to run properly.
-WeatherLoc (weather location shorted for convivence) is the first class create and contains information for a weather location’s latitude, longitude, month, day, year, average temperature, minimum temperature, maximum temperature, average windspeed, minimum windspeed, maximum windspeed, sum of precipitation, minimum precipitation, and the maximum precipitation.
+WeatherLoc (weather location shorted for convenience) is the first class create and contains information for a weather location’s latitude, longitude, month, day, year, average temperature, minimum temperature, maximum temperature, average windspeed, minimum windspeed, maximum windspeed, sum of precipitation, minimum precipitation, and the maximum precipitation.